Shen Buhai: Dating

+Sima Qian likely had few details of Shen Buhai's life outside what could be gathered from the Han Feizi.
+His given name Buhai 不害 means "does not harm"; according to Liu Xiang, Shen Buhai's writings recommend the ruler "do away" with punishment, relying on supervisory technique (shu).

 Only the questionable death date of Shen Buhai in 337 B.C. is correlated between multiple sources.
 He was supposed by Ch'ien Mu to have lived sixty or seventy years.
 The birth date of 400 B.C. is a compromise between 397 and 407 that was believed to be "safe" by German Sinologist Alfred Forke.
-Sinologist Tao Jiang still used 400 more modernly in his 2021 work, the "Origins of moral-political philosophy in early China."
+Sinologist Tao Jiang still used 400 in his 2021 work, the "Origins of moral-political philosophy in early China."
 Sometimes the birth date is simply left out.

+Although Shen Buhai is recorded in Sima Qian's Historical Records as becoming Chancellor in Marquis Chao's eight year, traditionally 351 BC, Ch'ien Mu and Herrlee Creel suggested it more probable to date Shen Buhai's appointment as Chancellor, and the Marquis eighth year, earlier, around 354/355 BC, after the state of Wei sieged the state of Chao.
+The Stratagems of the Warring States state that Shen Buhai had just found favor with the Marquis at the time of that event, making his time as chancellor a little over Sima Qian's fifteen years.
+Despite the comparatively minor disagreement, Shen Buhai's appointment is likely the most accurate dating that can be determined for his life in general.

-Randall Peerenboom (1993) mentions that an earlier contemporary Chinese scholar by the name Tang Lan preferred to make Shen Buhai slightly older, with an early dating of 405, but provides no detail; except that Tang prefers to make him a contemporary follower of a presumed 400 b.c.
+Chinese scholar Tang Lan preferred to date Shen Buhai slightly older, at 405; Tang prefers to make him a contemporary follower of a presumed 400 b.c.
 Huang-Lao school along the lines of the Huangdi Sijing (which can be debated).
-Placing its emergence in the same time period, Tang presumably prefers Shen Buhai to be old enough for its influence to reach him and become acquainted with the new school.
+With extant evidence not able to suggest Huang-Lao much earlier, Tang placed its emergence in the same time period, presumably preferring Shen Buhai be old enough for its influence to reach him and become acquainted with the new school.

-Although Shen Buhai is recorded in Sima Qian's Historical Records as becoming Chancellor in Marquis Chao's eight year, traditionally 351 BC, Ch'ien Mu and Herrlee Creel suggested it more probable to date Shen Buhai's appointment as Chancellor, and the Marquis eighth year, earlier, around 354/355 BC, after the state of Wei sieged the state of Chao.
-The Stratagems of the Warring States state that Shen Buhai had just found favor with the Marquis at the time of that event.

-Despite the comparatively minor disagreement, which would make his time as chancellor a little over Sima Qian's fifteen years, Shen Buhai's appointment is likely the most accurate dating that can be determined for his life in general.
-Sima Qian himself likely had few details of his life outside what could be gathered from the Han Feizi.